 Consider switching to training pants

-Even if your child is not quite ready for toilet training, switching to disposable training pants may help give them the independence they desire.
+Even if your child is not ready for potty training yet, switching to disposable training pants may help give them the independence they desire.
 Using training pants allows your child to stand up during most changes and watch what you are doing.

 Training pants are easier to get on and off, making diaper changes a lot faster.
 Your toddler can start helping to pull up their training pants when they are done.
 They will gain independence and start learning the dressing skills they will need when they do start potty training.

-If your child is showing most of the signs that they are ready, you may want to go ahead and start potty training.
-This is a big step in independence for your child.
-There are many methods for potty training out there.
+If your child is showing most of the signs that they’re ready, go ahead and start potty training.
+This is a big step in independence for your child and there are many methods for potty training out there.
 I recommend Child-Oriented Potty Training which gives the child control over how quickly they move through the steps.